-An Internal Revenue Service (IRS) tax levy is the legal seizure of your property to satisfy an outstanding tax debt.
-Levies differ from liens in that liens are legal claims made against a property to secure the repayment of tax debt, while levies involve the physical seizure of that property.
+An Internal Revenue Service (IRS) tax levy is the legal seizure of your property to satisfy an outstanding back taxes.
+Levies differ from liens in that liens are legal claims made against a property to secure the repayment of back taxes, while levies involve the physical seizure of that property.
 Under the Internal Revenue Code 6331, the IRS is legally authorized to collect delinquent tax through a levy.
 The IRS can levy any right to property or property held by the taxpayer, as long as that property has a federal lien on it.

 If you are employed, the IRS can levy your wages, as well.
 This process is handled through Form 668-W, which is the IRS form titled Notice of Levy on Wages, Salary, and Other Income.
 Prior to the Tax Cuts and Jobs Act, employers had to provide employees with the Statement of Exemptions and Filing Status.
 Employees used the information on that statement to claim their tax exemptions.

 Based on the number of exemptions claimed, the employer could use IRS Publication 1494 to determine what amount of the employee’s income would be exempt from the levy.
 However, this process changed as a result of the Tax Cuts and Jobs Act, which passed in 2017.
 Major changes to the tax code have come from this act, resulting in the IRS updating its Publication 1494 and employee statement.

 One of the key changes is the elimination of personal exemptions for tax years 2018 through 2025.
 As a result, the IRS replaced the Statement of Exemptions and Filing Status with the Statement of Dependents and Filing Status.
 Through the information presented on this statement, the amount the IRS can levy from a taxpayer is based on the number of dependents he or she claims on the tax refund, rather than personal exemptions.